 “I can’t afford to risk my customer relationship by using on-demand technicians.
 I get better quality with my full-time employees, so why wouldn’t I trust them with business?”

-But there are a few blindspots with this rationale.
+But there are a few blind spots with this rationale.

-The quality frequently associated with full-time employees is linked to vetting.
+The quality frequently associated with full-time employees is actually linked to vetting.
 Service companies interview candidates, confirm credentials, and secure background checks before hiring a technician.